Cambodia

 Getting a Cambodia Visa

 Cambodian Visa’s on arrival are issued at international airports and border crossings.
 The visa on arrival is a 30 day visa and it is advisable to check your personal visa requirements before attempting to enter Cambodia.
 If you’re catching a bus into the country, also make sure that the border you are crossing can issue your visa on arrival.
-The bus company should be able to tell you this alternatively the tour bus companies will often help guide you and facilitate your border crossing for an additional fee and it is often useful to use this service.
+The bus company should be able to tell you this.
+As mentioned above, tour (tourist) bus companies will often help guide you and facilitate your border crossing for an additional fee.

-Looking for an itinerary if you only have one week in Cambodia ?
+Here is a great itinerary if you only have one week in Cambodia

 Getting around Cambodia